 Enforcing collision-free paths for agents results in increased reward sparsity, making training more difficult with state-of-the-art navigation tools (Fig. \ref{fig:stanford_plot}).
 We mitigate this elevated sparsity using automatic curriculum learning.
 The essence of curriculum learning is selecting and ordering training data in a way that produces desirable characteristics in the learner, such as generality, accuracy, and sample efficiency.
-Automatic curriculum learning (ACL) is the process of generating this curriculum without human in the loop.
+Automatic curriculum learning (ACL) is the process of generating this curriculum without a human in the loop.
 Curriculum for neural networks was proposed by \cite{bengio2009curriculum}, and \cite{portelas2020automatic} affords a thorough overview of ACL applied to DRL.
 For navigation, tasks can be represented using low-dimensional Cartesian start and goal states.
-Some ACL methods that produce tasks of this form are asymmetric self play \cite{sukhbaatar2017intrinsic} and GoalGAN \cite{florensa2018automatic}.
-Asymmetric self play requires collecting distinct episodes for two separate policies, which is computationally expensive using 3D simulators.
+Some ACL methods that produce tasks of this form are asymmetric self-play \cite{sukhbaatar2017intrinsic} and GoalGAN \cite{florensa2018automatic}.
+Asymmetric self-play requires collecting distinct episodes for two separate policies, which is computationally expensive using 3D simulators.
 GoalGAN trades performance for generality.
 It can generate tasks for arbitrary problems, but uses a generative adversarial network (GAN) which is notoriously unstable and difficult to train.
-Instead, we trade generality for efficiency and propose a simple classification-based ACL method termed NavACL specifically for navigation.
+Instead, we trade generality for efficiency and propose a simple classification-based ACL method for navigation, termed NavACL.